tiffanywalker22/holbertonschool-shell/permissions/README.md

 13-change_group - Write a script that changes the group owner to holberton for the file hello The file hello will be in the working directory

-14-change_owner_and_group - Write a script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
+14-change_owner_and_group - Write a script that changes the owner to vincent and the staff owner to holberton for all the files and directories in the working directory.

-15-symbolic_link_permissions - Write a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.
+15-symbolic_link_permissions - Write a script that changes the owner and the group owner of the file _hello to vincent and staff respectively.
 The file _hello is in the working directory The file _hello is a symbolic link

-16-if_only - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+16-if_only - Write a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume.
 The file hello will be in the working directory